PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task6/Terraform/README.md

 terraform/variables.tf

     variable "aws_region" {
-      description = "The AWS region to deploy in" type        = string
+      description = "AWS region where the resources will be deployed" type        = string
       default     = "eu-west-1"
     }

     variable "key_name" {
-      description = "The name of the key pair to use for SSH access" type        = string
+      description = "Name of the SSH key pair for accessing EC2 instances" type        = string
     }